sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2017-06-06-statistical-inference.md

 ## Random Variables

 A random variable is a numerical outcome of an experiment.
 The random variables  broadly come in two varieties :

 * Discrete random variables : takes only a countable number of possibilities
 * Continuous random variables : These can take any value on the real line.

+`
+Q: If you had a ruler of infinite precision, would measuring the height of adults around the world be continuous or discrete?
+A: Continous
+`

+`
+Q: Is the drawing of a hand of cards continuous or discrete?
+A: Discrete
+`

 Some gambling experiments like the tossing of a coin and the rolling of a die produce random variables.